About Single Sign-On

 Single Sign-On (SSO) in Iru Endpoint allows team members to log into the Iru Endpoint Web App using their existing identity provider credentials, providing centralized authentication management.How It Works

 Team Members have four options for logging into the Iru Endpoint Web App: Passkeys, Google Social, Microsoft Social and Single Sign-On (SSO).
-By default, Passkeys, Google Social, and Microsoft Social authentication are activated for all tenants, offering login through Passkeys, Google, Microsoft.
+By default, Passkeys, Google Social, and Microsoft Social authentication are activated for all tenants, offering login through Passkeys, Google Social, and Microsoft Social.
 Admins have the option to enable SSO using either native integrations or Custom SAML.
 Once an SSO setup is complete, the default connections can be turned off, allowing SSO to be the only login method.
-SSO can also be used for Require Authentication in the Automated Device Enrollment Library Item.
-To learn more about requiring authentication during enrollment, see this support article.SSO Connection Types
+SSO can also be used for Require Authentication with Automated Device Enrollment.SSO Connection Types

-Iru Endpoint currently supports the following Single Sign-on connection types.
-Click on one of the following connection types to learn how it can be configured.- Single Sign-on with Microsoft Entra ID (Native)
+Iru Endpoint currently supports the following Single Sign-On connection types.
+Click on one of the following connection types to learn how it can be configured.- Single Sign-On with Microsoft Entra ID (Native)

 - Single Sign-On with Microsoft Entra ID (SAML)